SOC 2

 Typical Privacy Controls

-Data Subject Rights Management: You must help people control their personal data, including letting them see, change, or delete it.
+Data Subject Rights Management: You must help people control their personal data, including allowing them to view, update, or delete it.

 Consent Tracking: You need systems to track when people agree to let you use their data.